-Vogel, who is also secretary of the United States Lighthouse Society (uslhs.org), added that after years of running the site at no cost to visitors—asking only for voluntary donations—the decision has been made to request that visitors purchase a day pass. ($5 general admission; $4 for seniors and students; free for kids under 12 and active and retired military).
+Vogel, who is also secretary of the United States Lighthouse Society (uslhs.org), added that after years of running the site at no cost to visitors—asking only for voluntary donations—the decision has been made to request that visitors purchase a day pass. ($4 general admission; free for kids under 12 and active and retired military).
 Common practice at hundreds of sites around the country this helps defray the costs of preserving the historic structures.
 The lighthouse is also officially located on land leased from the Coast Guard.

 Along with these changes also come benefits for visitors.

 The Buffalo Lighthouse’s newly expanded site features a gatekeeper.
 After you sign in, the gatekeepers offer a preview of the experience: you may walk the 1,500 foot path out to the lighthouse, as well as enjoy a small visitor’s center.
 Along the walkway, there is plenty of new interpretive signage, as well as nautical and lighthouse-related artifacts, including a bottle light from one of the breakwaters, a 1930s bell buoy, some anchors, and a working 1933 fog bell which visitors of all ages are invited to ring.